Premature rupture of the membranes is the leaking of amniotic fluid from around the fetus before labor starts.

 After the membranes rupture, labor often soon follows.

 If labor does not begin within 6 to 12 hours, the risk of infections in the woman and fetus increases.

-If the fetus’s lungs are mature, labor is usually started artificially (induced).
+If the pregnancy is 34 weeks or more and the fetus’s lungs are mature, labor is usually started artificially (induced).

-Premature rupture of the membranes may occur near the due date (at 37 weeks or later, which is considered full term) or earlier (called preterm premature rupture if it occurs earlier than 37 weeks).
+Premature rupture of the membranes may occur near the due date (at 37 weeks or later, when pregnancy is considered full term) or earlier (called preterm premature rupture if it occurs earlier than 37 weeks).
 If rupture is preterm, delivery is also likely to be too early (preterm).